Skip to main content

 1. Use Topics

-The topics tab can be found in the sidebar next to "Articles".
+The topics tab can be found in the filter section under 'Content and Access'.

 The power of Keenious really comes through when you start filtering on topics.